-According to the above discussion, we can understand the electric charges are generally two types: Positive and Negative
+According to the above discussion, we can understand that electric charges are generally two types: Positive and Negative

-- Negative Charge: When an object has more number of electrons than protons, it means that the object has a negative charge.
+- Negative Charge: When an object has more numbers of electrons than protons, it means that the object has a negative charge.

 - Positive Charge: When an object has less number of electrons than protons, it means that the object has a positive charge.

 When an object has the same number of electrons and protons, it means that the object is neutral.
 Because the negative charges of electrons and positive charges of protons would cancel out each other.

 Basic Properties of Electric Charge

 There are various types of properties of Electric Charges, but the basic and important properties of electric charge are,

 The additive nature is one of the basic properties of electric charge.
 The total electric charge of a system is equal to the algebraic sum of all charges present in this system.
 This is also known as the law of superimposition of electric charge.
 For Example, if a system contains two point charges namely q1 and q2.
 So, the total charge (Q) of this system is the algebraic sum of the charges q1 and q2.
 It means the total charge